Cyber-Chic/nasa/COIN_LEDGER.md

 ### 👋 YOU FOUND A SPACE COIN!
 NOW WHAT?

-*   **THE COIN IS YOURS:** Digital copies are launched to space!
+*   **THE COIN IS YOURS:** Captures of each coin are transformed into limited-edition postcards, and launched into space!
 The physical artifact is a free gift to you! 🎁
 *   **READ YOUR POEM:** Check the front face of your coin for your unique number, then scroll down this page (or search your number) to read your full cosmic poem.
 *   **LOG YOUR FIND:** Click our **[Official Geocaching Page](https://www.geocaching.com/track/details.aspx?tracker=TBB2WKZ)** to type a quick note, log your coin ID (**EXAMPLE: COIN-001**), or post a photo of where you found it!